Journalist had a Dramatic Start

 Seth says he learned many important life lessons during his time at the junior theatre—“things you don’t realize you are learning”—and he made a lot of friends along the way.
 He adds that ‘strike night’—when cast and crew tear down the old set and begin to install the new one—was particularly fun.

 The instructors and directors were both educational and inspirational, Seth says, and he learned under the tutelage of many great ones including James Byrne, Scott Dalton, Jay Harrington, and Michele and Robert Zapple.
 He also praised Janice Nikula, Lisa Canto, Julie Harris, and the late Lorraine Lewis for their passion and support.
-“It was all a labor of love [for these teachers],” Doane says.
+“It was all a labor of love ,” Doane says.
 “You couldn’t pay people to care as much as these people do.”